TrygveTafjord/Fpl-Team-Selector/README.md

 **B. Blank Mean ($\mu_{blank,i}$)**

-The mean of the "Blank" distribution is modeled using a log link function:
+The mean of the "Blank" distribution is modeled using a log link function (log to ensure positive mean for the negative bimodal distribution:

 $\log(\mu_{\text{blank},i}) = \beta_{\text{blank,intercept}} + X_{i}\beta_{\text{blank,coeffs}}$